 A Model System is a center of excellence for both treatment and research related to a particular disability.
-It is funded by the National Institute on Disability and Rehabilitation Research (NIDRR).
+It is funded by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR).

 How Does a TBI Center Become a TBI Model System?